How to Reduce Drinking Without Completely Removing it From Your Life

 Research shows that self-compassion increases the success of habit change because it helps you bounce back instead of spiral.

 Progress isn’t about perfection—it’s about consistency.
-Slip-ups happen.
+Off days happen.
 Reset and move forward.

 After my own month off alcohol, I realized I didn’t want to go back to old habits.
-Not because I had to quit drinking—but because I love how I feel when I drink less.
+Not because I had to—but because I love how I feel when I drink less.
 Clear, powerful, present, and in control.

 You deserve that too.